ArtificialZeng/act/README.md

 For real, you would also need to install [ALOHA](https://github.com/tonyzhaozh/aloha).

 ### Updates:
-You can find all scripted/human demo for simulated environments [here](https://drive.google.com/drive/folders/1gPR03v05S1xiInoVJn7G7VJ9pDCnxq9O?usp=share_link).
+You can find all scripted/human demos for simulated environments [here](https://drive.google.com/drive/folders/1gPR03v05S1xiInoVJn7G7VJ9pDCnxq9O?usp=share_link).

 ### Repo Structure